geomarker-io/codec/README.md

 #> ✔ wrote metadata to '/Users/broeg1/code/CODECtools/mydata/tabular-data-resource.yaml'
 ```

-This creates (1) creates a new folder based on the `name` attribute of
+The `name` attribute of the supplied tibble is used as the name of a
-our tibble, (2) writes the tabular data into a CSV file named based on
+newly created folder *and* CSV file containing the data.
+Metadata
-the `name` attribute, and (3) extracts the metadata from the tibble’s
+extracted from the supplied tibble’s attributes is saved in a
-attributes and saves it in the frictionless tabular-data-resource
+`tabular-data-resource.yaml` file that lives alongside the data file in
-specification as a yaml file:
+the newly created directory:

 ``` r
 fs::dir_tree("mydata")